Nihar-Patel-371/On-screen-Clock-Widget/README.md

 To install the Clock Widget, follow these steps:

-1. Download the latest `.exe` file from the [releases page](https://github.com/Nihar-Patel-371/On-screen-Clock/releases).
+1. Download the folder `On-screen Clock Widget` from the [On-screen Clock Widget](https://github.com/Nihar-Patel-371/On-screen-Clock-Widget).
-2. Run the downloaded `.exe` file.
+2. Run the downloaded `On-screen Clock Widget.exe` file present in the `On-screen Clock Widget` folder.
-3. Follow the on-screen instructions to complete the installation.

 ## Customization